vatfree/meteor-mongo-counter/README.md

 document whenever you increment or decrement a counter.

-## Version

-1.1.0

-Meteor linker supported:
-This implementation works with both pre-linker Meteor (0.6.4.1 and below) and the new "linker" version of Meteor (0.6.5-rc12 and above).

 ## API

 Note that this API is defined on the server only, and that these